Txy822/yourmemory/README.md

 - Kotlin to develop the game
 - Firebase storage to store images
 - Firebase  cloud firestore to store games with images
-- Confetti libarary for animation
+- Confetti library for animation
 - picasso for downloading pictures from firebase
-- Bitmap scaller to scale the images
+- Bitmap scaler to scale the images

 ## Android  UI Screen shoots
 <img src="img/custom_game2.png" width="400">